Curcuma longa

 General information and properties:

 Turmeric essential oil stands out among most of the most common essential oils for being a powerful antioxidant since tumerone gives it a high capacity to capture free radicals from the body, contributing to the delay of cellular aging.
 It is widely recommended for the treatment of intestinal and digestive conditions.
-It is really valued for stimulating the liver and gallbladder thanks to the action of turmerone, the main molecule of this essential oil that favors the production of bile by the liver, allowing it to stimulate digestion, facilitating the dissolution of fats and contributing to the elimination of toxins.
+It is truly valued for stimulating the liver and gallbladder thanks to the action of turmerone, the main molecule of this essential oil that favors the production of bile by the liver, allowing digestion to be stimulated, facilitating the dissolution of fats and contributing to the elimination of toxins.
 The antiparasitic property of tumerone is especially effective against intestinal parasites.
 Tumerone contributes to the healing process by promoting skin cell regeneration.
-The sesquiterpene carbides of Turmeric essential oil participate in its anti-inflammatory and analgesic response.
+The sesquiterpene carbides in Turmeric essential oil participate in its anti-inflammatory and analgesic response.
 In 1972, Chandra & Gupta scientifically demonstrated the anti-inflammatory and anti-arthritis actions of this essential oil.
 Turmeric essential oil, accompanied by Eucalyptus citriodora or Copaiba essential oils, is optimal in the preparation of formulas for arthritis and osteoarthritis pain.
-In 2017 Amutha et al. find that α - and β -turmerone, curlone and α -terpineo have important activity to treat heavy metal poisoning by the mechanism of action of chelation and scavenging [5].
+In 2017 Amutha et al. found that α - and β -turmerone, curlone and α -terpineo have important activity to treat heavy metal poisoning by the chelation and scavenging mechanism of action [5].

 Dermatology